ISyther/apicinema/README.md

-Passe as duas bibliotecas (requests e json) Para a pasta Lib do python no meu caso "Python36-32\Lib"
+As bibliotecas necessarias são a requests e simplejonson